 There are Many Right Answers

-There’s a spectrum for the product involvement that a CEO can take on, from being the sole decision-maker to taking a backseat and letting the Head of Product largely run the show.
+There’s a wide spectrum for the product involvement that a CEO can take on, from being the sole decision-maker on all or most decisions to taking a backseat and letting the Head of Product largely run the show.

-At one end of the spectrum you have companies with product-centric CEOs who set the product roadmap for their companies and are highly involved in a wide range of product decisions.
-This is more common in simpler consumer products (consumers can only handle simpler workflows), and with technical founders.
+At one end of the spectrum you have CEOs who unilaterally set the product roadmap for their companies and are highly involved in a wide range of product decisions.
+This is more common in simpler consumer products – consumer companies often have much simpler workflows, and don’t require the same executive attention to sales and marketing that you’d find in an enterprise business.
 In this world, the Head of Product focuses on operationalizing and executing on the CEO’s vision.

-At the other end of the spectrum there are companies where the CEO is hands-off.
-This is more common in enterprise SaaS where products are more complex and CEOs are highly involved in go-to-market activities.
-In this world, the Head of Product needs to take on more of the product vision and strategy.
+At the other end of the spectrum there are companies where the CEO is effectively hands-off.
+This is more common in enterprise SaaS where products are more complex and CEOs are highly involved in go-to-market activities, and particularly with non-technical CEOs.
+Even at the most enterprise-first companies, most technical CEOs maintain a strong advisory relationship with the product and are an important source of input into the roadmap.

 Some key questions to help sort out this balance: